Artisanal Ice-cream equipment for industrial production

 Freezing of artisanal ice cream

-it is the phase that transforms the mixture into ice cream, making it pass from the liquid state to the solid pasty state, as part of the water is frozen.
+It is the phase that transforms the mixture into ice cream, making it pass from the liquid state to the solid pasty state, as part of the water is frozen.

 It also allows the incorporation of a certain amount of air into the mixture, mechanically and continuously stirred during cooling.

-Ice-cream Preparation Plant INOX-FER
+Ice-cream Production equipment Plant INOX-FER

 Inox-Fer has created various preparation systems for artisanal ice cream consisting of the following machines: